 - Cook Plain Shrimp

-Try never to feed your cat shrimp cooked with spices, salt, and oil, as it is pretty toxic for your cat.
+Never feed your cat shrimp cooked with spices, salt, and oil, as it is pretty toxic for your cat.
 Try to feed your cat plain-cooked shrimp, which is boiled or steamed.
 Also, before you cook or serve your cats, these shrimps try to wash them properly.

-- Ensure There Are No Frills
+- Ensure There are No Frills

 You can also feed your cats with a shrimp-flavored appetizer like Purina Fancy Feast Entrees.
 These have a flaked texture and serve as a complement to your cat’s diet.